P1-Lab/noduck_piezo/firmware/src/notes_Gain_stage.md

 <h3>2.
 Fixed-Point System Definition</h3>

 <p>
-The system uses a Q16.16 fixed-point representation to encode physical constants in a deterministic format suitable for low-power microcontrollers.
+The system uses Q16.16 fixed-point representation for efficient integer arithmetic on microcontrollers without hardware floating-point units or where deterministic timing is required.
-This ensures O(1) execution complexity and removes dependency on floating-point hardware variability.
 </p>

 <pre>